-In today’s dynamic and fast-paced work environment, Agile Scrum has emerged as a popular methodology for software development and project management.
+In today’s dynamic and fast-paced work environment, Agile has emerged as a popular environment for successful software development and project management.
 Its iterative and collaborative approach promotes adaptability, flexibility, and efficient delivery of high-quality products.
-However, for those new to working in an Agile Scrum environment, it can be helpful to have an understanding of what to expect and how to navigate this unique way of working.
+However, for those new to working in an Agile environment, it can be helpful to have an understanding of what to expect and how to navigate this unique way of working.

-In this article, we will explore the key aspects of working in an Agile Scrum environment and shed light on what you can anticipate as a team member.
-From the five Scrum events to the skills required for success, let’s dive into the world of Agile Scrum and uncover what you can expect.
+In this article, we will explore the key aspects of working in an Agile environment and using the Scrum framework.
+We’ll shed light on what you can anticipate as a team member.
+From the five Scrum events to the skills required for success, let’s dive into the world of Agile and Scrum and uncover what you can expect.

 What’s in this article?

-On the other hand, Agile Scrum thrives on adaptability and flexibility.
-It breaks down projects into smaller iterations called sprints, which typically last for up to four weeks, where cross-functional teams collaborate to deliver working increments of the product.
+On the other hand, Agile thrives on adaptability and flexibility.
+It breaks down projects into smaller iterations, which typically last for up to four weeks, where cross-functional teams collaborate to deliver working increments of the product.
 This iterative approach enables frequent customer feedback, allowing for continuous improvement and course correction throughout the development process.

-Agile Scrum is an approach to developing software that focuses on doing work in small iterations called sprints.
+Scrum is an approach that focuses on doing work in small iterations called sprints.
 Each sprint has specific events and activities to help teams deliver the product in increments and adapt to changes.
-Unlike traditional Waterfall methodologies, Scrum doesn’t have strict phases as such, but instead follows an iterative and incremental approach.
-Let’s have a look at the key events of Agile Scrum.
+Unlike traditional Waterfall methodologies, Scrum does not have strict phases as such, but instead follows an iterative and incremental approach.
+Let’s have a look at the key events of Scrum.

 The 5 Scrum events